The Mezzotint (film): Cast

-Adaptation
+Production

-The drama was made by Can Do Productions and Adorable Media for BBC Television and was broadcast on Christmas Eve 2021.
-Filming was completed in February 2021 on a small budget and with limited shooting time.
+The film was made by Can Do Productions and Adorable Media for BBC Television.
+Gatiss had penned an original story, The Night Wedding, which was intended to air in 2020 as the follow-up to "Martin's Close" (2019).
+However, production was delayed due to the COVID-19 pandemic, and he felt that the subject matter would be inappropriate due to it involving the deaths of elderly residents at a care home.
+The Mezzotint was chosen as a replacement due to the original story lending itself to a bottle episode, which suited the restrictions still in place when it was filmed in February 2021 on a small budget and with limited shooting time.

 As with most adaptations in the series, additional material was created which diverged from the story.
-A subplot was added tying Mr. Williams’s family to the events depicted in the mezzotint, leading to the appearance of a gory apparition.
+A subplot was added tying Mr. Williams's family to the events depicted in the mezzotint, leading to the appearance of a gory apparition.
 The adaptation also added female characters, with a subplot involving a debate over whether or not the college should grant degrees to women, and the character of Nesbit was portrayed as being of South Asian descent.
 The acrobat and contortionist Tommaso Di Vincenzo, whose skills had previously been used in Gatiss's Dracula (2020), appears in the final scene.

 In an interview with RadioTimes.com, Mark Gatiss said of his adaptation:

 "You know, I think what you usually end up doing with an adaptation, say, of an M.R.
-James story, is trying to preserve the stuff that works best as dialogue, and isn’t too chewy, but still has a wonderful period flavour, and then expanding the parts which need expanding.
+James story, is trying to preserve the stuff that works best as dialogue, and isn't too chewy, but still has a wonderful period flavour, and then expanding the parts which need expanding.

-And also, it’s a different form.
-You’ve got to feel like you could adapt it, and invent, and make it suit film or television in that way.
-Otherwise, it’s just a sort of static retelling of it."
+And also, it's a different form.
+You've got to feel like you could adapt it, and invent, and make it suit film or television in that way.
+Otherwise, it's just a sort of static retelling of it."